Eaternity/eaternity-edb-solution/README.md

 npm run package-all # packaging for all platforms
 ```

-Packaging for operating systems other than your own requires additional steps.
+Packaging for operating systems other than your local OS requires additional steps.
 See [here](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build) for more information.

 ---
 # Copyright and license